Today i describe the few steps on subversion installation (with repository) on Linux debian. So Subversion in 5 Steps + Apache Mod-DAV. Let's start...

 Step 3: Access control

-First create new group for svn users and assign it to your repo.
-In my case I've defined one repository special for java projects so i wanna use special group for that.
+At this point subversion is running and it’s the best time to think about user access to repositories.
+First, create new group for svn users and assign it to your repo.
+In my case, I’ve defined one repository special for java projects so I wanna use the special group for that.

-$ addgroup svnjava # create new group for java repository
+addgroup svnjava # create new group for java repository

 #apply that group to the repository location

-$ chgrp -R svnjava /srv/svn/java
+chgrp -R svnjava /srv/svn/java

-$ chmod -R g+rw /srv/svn/java # group mebers my write
+chmod -R g+rw /srv/svn/java # group mebers my write

-$ chmod -R o-rwx /srv/svn/java # other not.
+chmod -R o-rwx /srv/svn/java # other not.

-$ chmod g+s /srv/svn/java/db # this ensures log-write
+chmod g+s /srv/svn/java/db # this ensures log-write

-Create new linux users (if not ready) and him to the group
+Create new Linux users (if not ready) and him to the group

-$ useradd aho #new user
+useradd aho #new user

-$ adduser aho svnjava #assigning user to the group
+adduser aho svnjava #assigning user to the group

 Soon user aho will be able to access subversion repository, but first we have to proceed with the next step.